- How it Works

-While commonly associated with age, reduced contrast sensitivity could also be an indication of more serious health issues, including:
+While commonly associated with age, this could also be an indication of more serious health issues, including:

 Results from the Pelli Robson contrast sensitivity test will determine if your level of contrast sensitivity is a result of a refractive error or if the issue may need to be corrected with special glasses or in serious cases, surgery.

 When opting to address issues of reduced visual contrast sensitivity with eyewear, your optometrist will suggest or prescribe a corrective lens that has a yellow filter to better support your ability to detect differences in contrast.

 Most optometrists will also recommend anti-reflective coating for prescription lenses.
-Many people report improved vision in low-light conditions while wearing lenses treated with anti-reflective coating.
+Many people report improved vision in low-light conditions while wearing lenses treated with an anti-reflective coating.

 Testing can be done at home using your smartphone!
 With the EyeQue Insight, you are empowered to track your vision at home anytime with three tests: visual acuity, contrast sensitivity, and color blindness.
 All you need is the device, free app download (myEyeQueVA), and your iOS or Android smartphone